mintedreward/heartmail/README.md

 ## Open Source

 All projects are published to npm (using yarn) and may be open source or not depending on the license and whether they are publicly exposed.

-After publishing to npm, all open source repos are copied from npm into the git subtree in the <code>open-source</code> folder and pushed to GitHub.
+All open source repos are copied into the git subtree in the
+<code>open-source</code> folder and pushed to GitHub.
+For now there is only one
+open-source project which is OpenSPV.

 We do not accept pull requests from the outside.
 We create all open-source software ourselves and push to npm and GitHub.